 Informal communication is the type of communication that does not follow the formal path of communication.
 It is also known as grapevine.
-Under this mode of communication, information is flowing in all directions irrespective of the level or authority.
-The social interactions among the employees in the form of a rumour or gossip spreads throughout the whole organisation.
-The characteristic of informal communication is that the actual information might get distorted and the information presented may be different than the original.
+Under this mode of communication, information flows in all directions, irrespective of the level or authority.
+The social interactions among the employees in the form of a rumour or gossip spread throughout the whole organisation.
+The characteristic of informal communication is that the actual information might get distorted, and the information presented may be different from the original.

-Laissez-Faire which is also known as the free reign leadership is that kind of leadership that believes that power should be used only when it is essential.
-In such a type of leadership subordinated are given the full authority.
+Laissez-Faire which is also known as the free reign leadership is the kind of leadership that believes that power should be used only when it is essential.
+In such a type of leadership, subordinates are given full authority.
 They are allowed to have maximum freedom to take decisions.

 The element encoding in the communication process is used in converting messages to words, gestures and symbols.
 It is the process in which messages are converted into symbols that are to be made into symbols used for communication.
 It involves developing words, pictures and gestures that form the message.

 The employees in this situation should be provided motivation.
-Supervisor should be proactively motivating the employees and help them in performing to their best of abilities.
+Supervisors should proactively motivate the employees and help them in performing to the best of their abilities.
 The supervisor should also be able to understand the requirements and needs of the workers.
-Managers must be able to identify the reason behind the workers not showing the willingness to work and put all efforts in solving that issue.
-Managers can also provide monetary benefits in form of incentives to workers to keep them motivated.
+Managers must be able to identify the reason behind the workers not showing the willingness to work and put all efforts into solving that issue.
+Managers can also provide monetary benefits in the form of incentives to workers to keep them motivated.

 Short Questions NCERT Business Studies Solutions Class 12 Chapter 7

 Semantic barriers are those barriers in communication that is related to using or understanding the language.
-It can happen that certain words, phrases or sentences can get misinterpreted at times, or it can be misunderstood.
-This obstructs the effective communication.
-Such barriers in communication that are created due to difficulty in understanding of words and sentences are known as semantic barriers.
+It can happen that certain words, phrases or sentences can get misinterpreted at times, or they can be misunderstood.
+This obstructs effective communication.
+Such barriers in communication that are created due to difficulty in understanding words and sentences are known as semantic barriers.

-1. At times due to wrong use of words or choosing poor vocabulary the information may not be expressed clearly.
+1. At times, due to the wrong use of words or choosing poor vocabulary, the information may not be expressed clearly.

-2. A word can have more than one meaning or it may happen that two words can have same type of pronunciation.
-In these cases, the interpretation of word is ambiguous.
+2. A word can have more than one meaning, or it may happen that two words can have the same type of pronunciation.
+In these cases, the interpretation of words is ambiguous.

-3. In certain cases there might be variation in language among managers and workers.
-For such cases, it is helpful to translate the information in a language that is easy for workers to understand.
-During this process some words or sentences may be misinterpreted which leads to semantic barriers.
+3. In certain cases, there might be variations in language among managers and workers.
+For such cases, it is helpful to translate the information into a language that is easy for workers to understand.
+During this process, some words or sentences may be misinterpreted, which leads to semantic barriers.

 2. Explain the process of motivation with the help of a diagram.

 Grapevine communication is a type of informal communication that is a result of social interaction among employees.
 It does not follow a formal communication path.
-Following types of grapevine communication networks are present
+The following types of grapevine communication networks are present: